maximousblk/astatine/README.md

 - `token_contract_id: String` - The contract ID of the token being emitted
 - `emit_amount: Integer` - Total number of tokens to emit
-- `emission_period: Integer` - Emission time period in seconds.
+- `emission_period: Integer` - Emission time period in seconds
 - `emission_curve.name: "linear" || "exponential"`: The type of emission curve. [`linear`](./math/linear.pdf) or `exponential`

 For linear curves, you must also choose **one** of the two following variables to fill in.
 If you fill in both, the emission curve will be inaccurate.